cragtok/next_js_features_app/README.md

 Server Action - `/server-action`.
 - A page with a form that uses a Server Action to update some data and then revalidates cached data or updates the UI without a separate API route.

-### Middleware

-AB-testing - `/middleware/ab-testing`
-- Redirect a percentage of users to an alternative version of a page (e.g., `/home-a` vs. `/home-b`) or inject a feature flag into the request, which components can then read to render different UI.

-User Info logging - `/middleware/log`
-- Log the user's IP, useragent, requested path, timestamp

 ### Route Handlers

 GET request - `/route-handlers/GET`